 accuse of lying - reacting to undesirable truths simply with accusations of lies and lying.
 (1 use)

-false equivalency - implying that two things are essentially the same, when they only have anecdotal similarities.
+false equivalence - implying that two things are essentially the same, when they only have anecdotal similarities.
 (1 use)

 whataboutism - discrediting a criticism by accusing hypocrisy, in order to shift the focus away from oneself and onto others.
 (1 use)